zotacy/SEI-project1-simon/README.md

 Goal:
 Simon is a test of memory.
 Have your program choose a sequence of different colors at random and then prompt your player to repeat the sequence allowing them to go to advance to next round if the player is successful.

+Technology used:
+User Interface was built with HTML5 and CSS3.
+Functionality/ game logic was added using javascript.

+Tiers:
 Bronze:
 Simple, simon board with 4 color options (red, yellow, green, blue).
 The board will display a random color, the player must click on the same color.
 The board then adds a color onto the sequence, the player must correctly click on the proper sequence to continue.